Scanner guideUpdated · 3 min read

 The website is the discovery and research surface.
 Telegram is the live subscriber surface.
 That is where CORE observations, regime notes, position cards, and follow-up context can reach a trader without requiring them to keep the dashboard open.

-The current onboarding path is simple: inspect the public scanner, read the receipts, open the Telegram beta, and use the 14-day trial to decide whether the workflow is useful.
+The onboarding path is simple: inspect the public scanner, read the receipts, join SENTINEL on Telegram, and use the 14-day trial to decide whether the workflow is useful.

 How to use SENTINEL responsibly